-Nokia sues HTC, RIM and Viewsonic in U.S. and Germany over alleged patent infringementAlex Wagner - Deputy Managing Editor, News Desk
+Nokia sues HTC, RIM and Viewsonic in U.S. and Germany over alleged patent infringementAlex Wagner - Editorial Director of News and Content

 Nokia today announced that it's filed lawsuits against HTC, RIM and Viewsonic in both the U.S. and Germany, alleging that products from the three companies infringe on several Nokia patents.
 There are 45 patents involved in the various suits that protect Nokia "proprietary innovations," including various hardware and software capabilities like dual-function antennas, power management, application stores, multitasking and the retrieval of email attachments on a mobile device.
 Nokia has filed a handful of different cases against the companies that include a complaint to the U.S. International Trade Commission against HTC, suits against both HTC and Viewsonic in the Federal District Court of Delaware and a claim against HTC and RIM in the Regional Court of Dusseldorf, Germany.